manuparra/MasterCyberSec_Practice/ldap_freeipa.md

 slappasswd
 ```

 This command will ask you about your LDAP admin password.
 It will be used for each elevated operation (admin operations).

+Copy the hashed password returned by last command.

 ## Edit the OpenLDAP Server Configuration